Skip to content

 Usually, lenders divide their mortgage deals into different LTV bands.
 These generally rise in increments of 5%, and with every band, you’ll be able to qualify for a new rate.

-This means if you have the possibility to put down a bigger deposit or simply find a more affordable property, you may manage to be part of a lower LTV band.
+With this in mind, it makes sense to put down a bigger deposit – or to find a slightly cheaper, more affordable property – as this will then move you into a ‘lower LTV band.’
 Not only will this provide you with a more favourable rate overall, but it could also help you save a considerable amount of money in the long term.

 What is a 'good' loan-to-value ratio?

-Ideally, your ideal loan-to-value ratio should be somewhere under 80 % because anything above 80% is considered a high LTV.
+Ideally, your ideal loan-to-value ratio should be somewhere below 80% because anything above this is considered a high LTV.
 However, this might not always be possible and there are plenty of mortgages available for people with LTVs at 80%, 90%, or even 95%.

-So, it might be worth getting a mortgage with a high loan-to-value ratio.
-Then, you can see if you can bring it down once you’re in your new home.
+So, there are times when it might be worth getting a mortgage with a high loan-to-value ratio.
+If you do end up doing this, it’s then worth seeing if you can bring it down once you’re in your new home.

 How can I lower my LTV ratio?

-Reducing your LTV means you should get access to lower interest rates on your mortgage.
-So, it’s useful to get that number as low as possible.
-There are a number of aspects that can act to reduce your loan-to-value ratio:
+Reducing your LTV means you should be able to access lower interest rates on your mortgage.
+With this in mind, it’s useful to get that number as low as possible.
+There are a number of things you can do to reduce your loan-to-value ratio:

-With a mortgage on a repayment basis, your LTV will gradually go down over time as you slowly pay back the money you’ve borrowed.
-You can even speed up this process by making overpayments on your mortgage.
+With a ‘repayment mortgage, your LTV will gradually go down over time as you slowly pay back the money you’ve borrowed.
+However, you can speed up this process by making overpayments on your mortgage.
 Then, when it’s time to remortgage, you can take advantage of lower rates.

 If the value of your property goes up, the portion covered by your mortgage goes down, lowering your LTV.
 In general, house prices tend to increase over time.

-But investing in some repairs, renovations, or even a few DIY projects could potentially push it up higher.
+But investing in some repairs, renovations, or even a few DIY projects could potentially push it your home’s value up higher.
 You could then get an independent valuation to see if your LTV has improved.

-The most reliable way to get a lower LTV is to save up for a bigger deposit before you buy a property.
-As long as your savings are growing faster than house prices, every month you save will make your mortgage cheaper in the long run.
+The most reliable way to get a lower LTV is by saving up for a bigger deposit before you buy a property.
+This can make your mortgage cheaper in the long run.
+But you need to balance this against rising house prices, which could outpace your savings if you wait too long.

 Can I take out a 100% LTV mortgage?

 But bear in mind that it can also be a risky option, as your guarantor may end up paying a substantial amount of money if you can’t repay your debt.
-In the worst case scenario, their house may also be repossessed if the debt is unable to be repaid.
+In the worst-case scenario, their house may also be repossessed if the debt is unable to be repaid.
+All parties need to go into this arrangement with eyes wide open.

 How does my loan-to-value ratio work with a remortgage?

-As you pay off your mortgage, your share of the property will gradually increase.
-So, when you decide to remortgage, your LTV won’t be the same as it was when you first bought the home.
+As you repay your mortgage, your share of the property grows, which reduces your LTV ratio over time.
+When you remortgage, your LTV is likely to be lower than when you first bought the home.

-If you’re looking to remortgage, it might be worth making a few lump-sum overpayments into your mortgage to knock your LTV down a percentage point or two.
+If you’re looking to remortgage, it might be worth making a few lump-sum overpayments to nudge your LTV down into a lower band.
 That way, you can get a better deal.
-Some mortgage providers sort LTVs into bands, so reducing the ratio from 80% to 79% could make all the difference.
+For example, you could find that reducing the ratio from 80% to 75% could make a significant difference in terms of the rate you end up with.

 Another option is to get a remortgage for a higher amount.
-This way, your LTV stays the same, but you get some extra cash for a home renovation or another big expense.
-But keep in mind that doing this will mean you pay more for your mortgage every month.
+This way, your LTV stays the same, but you can get some extra cash – perhaps for a home renovation or another big expense.
+But bear in mind that doing this will mean you pay more for your mortgage every month.
 Not only that, but you’ll also stay in debt for longer.

 Compare mortgages with MoneySuperMarket